KaladinDMP/ARMGDDN-Autocracker-OG-GSE/README.md

   - Install the context menu options by running ContextMenuRegEdits.exe from the parent directory as an administrator.
 There's a fast way to safely remove them as well.
   - Alternatively, you can use the drag and drop functionality to avoid modifying the registry.
   - Right-click on an EXE file and select the desired option from the ARMGDDN Autocracker context submenu.
-  - Right-click on a steam_api64.dll or steam_api.dll and select the "ARMGDDN Autocracker" option.
+  - Right-click on a steam_api64.dll or steam_api.dll and select the "Steam Interfaces" or "ARMGDDN Autocracker" option.
   - Follow the on-screen prompts to complete the cracking process.

 3. To use the drag and drop functionality: